koshamo/Fastmail/README.md

 Version 0.0.4 (HEAD)
 * context menu for mails with functionality, to reply, delete and move messages
 * externalized strings, preparation for internationalization
+* i18n Packages for en_US and de_DE added
+* better support of lazy loading (as intended by JavaMail)

 Version 0.0.3
 * redesigned Mail and Folder integration to get a more flexible and straightforward design